Google

 Argument # 11: Unexplainable does not mean inexplicable.

 Argument # 12: Skeptics don’t have beliefs.
-They base their views and judgments on the degree of evidence.
+They make assessments based on evidence.

-Argument # 13: A common myth is that Skepticism is cynicism.
-It is not.
-Skepticism is a method of inquiry.
+Argument # 13: Skepticism is not cynicism.
+It is a method of rational inquiry.

 Argument # 14: Believers in the paranormal are thinking in primitive, irrational and childish ways.